kidanekal/lab/README.md

 # lab
-Try out some new idea
+Try out some new idea.